Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

-**NB: The MODY and T1D/T2D calculators are only intended for those diagnosed <=50 years of age (MODY: aged 1-35; T1D/T2D: aged 18-50, both inclusive).
-From this stage forward, only those diagnosed <50 years of age were included.**

-&nbsp;

 ### 05_dpctn_diabetes_type_issues
+**NB: The MODY and T1D/T2D calculators are only intended for those diagnosed <=50 years of age (MODY: aged 1-35; T1D/T2D: aged 18-50, both inclusive), so in this script, only those diagnosed <50 years of age were included.**
 Looks at potential miscoding/misclassification of diabetes/diabetes type, including:
 * Those coded as Type 1:
     * With no prescriptions for insulin